TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

   		    * `randint` gives back a value that you might want to store - this is called *returning*.
 If nothing is given back, the return value is `None`
     * Contract
         * Functions have a contract, you write down the arguments, their type, and the return type expected
-            * Ask students what the contract of `randint` is?
+            * Ask students what the contract of `randint` is
+                * 2 values, of type integer, with an integer returned
             * Since `randint` is written by someone else there is a place where that contract is written out - *Documentation*.
 Have students begin the lab, which will instruct them to find the Python documentation for the random library.

 3. **Lab**
-    * Practice importing different random functions and using them.
+    * Students look through `random` library documentation, practice importing different random functions and using them.
     * Create a Magic 8-ball program using a list and `randint`.

 4. **Debrief**